Roads and Bridges

 Following a regular bridge inspection on Nov.
 17, 2014, in the midst of peak harvest deliveries of local and regional crops, IDOT issued an order for load posting on the Beardstown Bridge.
 The Beardstown economy relies heavily on agriculture, with major

 facilities and grain terminals located near the bridge.
 Due to the posting, trucks took alternate routes via the nearest bridges up and down the river, ranging from 18 to 36 miles each way, to reach Beardstown.
 This meant traveling an additional 72 to 144 miles out of route.
 Read the full article on page 12 in the March issue of Illinois Field & Bean.

 The North Road Bridge in Iroquois County is one of 12 in Illinois that requires serious attention.
 Because of its weight limit, trucks from the nearby elevator must carry half loads instead of full loads; but improvements to increase its weight limit would pay for themselves in two years.

-The Keslinger Road Bridge in DeKalb, Ill. is an excellent example of the impact of a single weight-limited or closed bridge: an increase in costs to local commerce related to time, mileage, wear-and-tear and fuel.
+Watch this YouTube video on the Keslinger Road Bridge in DeKalb, Illinois, an excellent example of the impact of a single weight-limited or closed bridge: an increase in costs to local commerce related to time, mileage, wear-and-tear and fuel.
 The issue has been championed by the Illinois Soybean Association on behalf of farmers in the region.